Thoughts on the Universal Dependencies proposal for Japanese

 The word in modern linguistics

-In the 20th century the new discipline of linguistics shifted away from the word and towards the morpheme, the 'smallest meaningful unit', as the basic unit of grammatical description.
-Rather than seeing played as the past tense form of the verb TO PLAY, linguists analysed it into two morphemes: the verbal root play, and the past tense morpheme -ed.
-Play is a free morpheme since it can function as an independent word; -ed is a bound morpheme since it can only ever appear as part of a larger word.
+In the 20th century the new discipline of linguistics shifted away from the word as the basic unit of grammatical description and adopted the morpheme as the 'smallest meaningful unit'.
+Rather than seeing played as the past tense form of the verb TO PLAY, linguists preferred to analyse it into two morphemes: the verbal root play, and the past tense morpheme -ed.
+Play is a free morpheme since it can occur independently; -ed is a bound morpheme since it can only ever appear bound to another element.

-Some analyses proposed detaching inflectional endings from words and attaching them to larger syntactic units, such as the following proposal by Noam Chomsky's teacher, Zellig Harris (rediagrammatised by R. H. Robins in immediate constituent or IC format):
+Some linguistic analyses proposed detaching inflectional endings from words altogether and attaching them to larger syntactic units.
+For example, Noam Chomsky's teacher, Zellig Harris proposed the following (rediagrammatised by R. H. Robins in immediate constituent or IC format):

 In this analysis, the suffix -s attaches to the entire constituent most recent play and -d attaches to the constituent close down.